 5. Finally, our B2B customers had two non-descript CTAs here near the bottom of the screen.
 In terms of placement on a B2C page, this makes some sense; but in terms of active design decisions, this seemed to be an afterthought.

-Competitive Analysis, Stakeholder Interviews, and Research
+Competitive Analysis, Stakeholder Interviews, and UXR

 I did a quick competitive analysis to determine what features our competitors were prioritizing in their design.
-I also looked at what I consider "best-in-class" homepages for luxary brands (such as Herman Miller, Mercedes Benz, Audi, etc.).
+I also looked at what I consider "best-in-class" homepages for luxury brands (such as Herman Miller, Mercedes Benz, Audi, etc.).

 I also helped to create a user interview script and helped conduct stakeholder interviews with senior leaders.
 Specifically, we framed our questions around Dice's re-invention: who we are, how we want to present ourselves (in terms of branding and feel), and how we might consider creating a marketplace that tech professionals would want to engage with.